meglwhy/tp/docs/DeveloperGuide.md

 ### Value Proposition

-**Em-Social** enables social service workers to manage household records and schedule sessions faster and more efficiently than traditional mouse/GUI-driven applications by leveraging an efficient CLI interface and structured data handling.
+**Em-Social** enables social service workers to manage household records and schedule sessions faster than traditional mouse/GUI-driven applications by leveraging an efficient CLI interface and structured data handling.
 This ensures that users can quickly search, update, and schedule without unnecessary navigation overhead, improving productivity and accuracy.
 By helping social workers to stay organized, they can focus on supporting households instead of managing logistics.

 Given below is a quick overview of main components and how they interact with each other.